NLNZDigitalPreservation/nlnz-tools-sip-generation-fairfax/docs/source/guides/script-runner-guide.rst

 About this document
 -------------------

-This document is the NLNZ Tools SIP Generation Fairfax User Guide.
-It describes how to use the tools provided by the project.
+This document is the NLNZ Tools SIP Generation Fairfax Script Runner Guide.
+It describes how to use the command-line tools provided by the project to perform various workflow operations.

-The manual is divided into chapters, each of which deals with a particular tool.
+The manual is divided into chapters, each of which deals with a particular scripting operation.

+See also:

+-   :doc:`Workflow Guide<workflow-guide>`
+-   :doc:`Developer Guide<developer-guide>`
+-   :doc:`Librarian Guide<librarian-guide>`
+-   :doc:`FAQ<faq>`

 Contents of this document
 -------------------------

 Following this introduction, this User Guide includes the following sections:

--   **PDF filenames** - Covers the structure of a PDF filename.

--   **Processing stages** - Covers the different processing stages.

 -   **ProcessorRunner general usage** - Covers general processing parameters.